Code of Conduct

 Respect the principles of informed consent.

-Following a thorough health screening, discuss treatment goals with the patient/client and ensure that the MTQ Instructor’s goals coincide with the patient’s/client’s goals.
+Following a thorough health screening by qualified health professionals, discuss treatment goals with the patient/client and ensure that the MTQ Instructor’s goals coincide with the patient’s/client’s goals.

 In a group practice, recognize a patient’s/client’s right to consult the practitioner of their choice.